-■ The people who get nothing done often work a deal harder.
-In the first place. thev great underestimate the time for any one task.
-They always expect that everything will go right.
-Yet, as every executive knows, nothing ever goes right.
-The unexpected always happens-the unexpected is indeed the only thing one can confidently expect.
+■ The people who get nothing done often work a harder.
+In the first place, they underestimate the time for any (one task) always expect that everything will go right!/Yet, as every executive knows, nothing ever goes right.
+The the unexpected is unexpected always happensindeed the only thing one can donfidently expect.
 And almost never is it a pleasant surprise.
 Effective executives therefore allow a fair margin of time beyond what is actually needed.
-In the second place, the typical (that is, the more or less ineffectual) executive tries to hurry-and that only puts him further behind.
+In the second place, vis the more or less ineffectual) the typical (that) executive tries to hurry-and that only puts him further behind.
 Effective executives do not race.
 They set an easy pace but keep going steadily.
 Finally, the typical executive tries to do several things at once.
 Therefore, he never has the minimum time quantum for any of the tasks in his program.
 If any one of them runs into trouble, his entire program collapses.

 Effective executives know that they have to get many things done-and done effectively.
-Therefore, they concentrate -their own time and energy as well as that of their organization-on doing one thing at a time, and on doing first things first.
+Therefore, they concentrate-their own time and energy as well as that of their organization-on doing one thing at a time, and on doing first things first.